hilbert-space/MathRocks/README.md

 * `Basis` — the entry point for `+Basis`.
 * `Interpolation` — the entry point for `+Interpolation`.

-## Contributing
+## Contribution

 1. Fork the project.
 2. Implement your idea.
-3. Create a pull request.
+3. Open a pull request.